marekandreas/elpa/INSTALL.md

 For example sth. like this is a usual way: ./configure FCFLAGS="-O2 -mavx" CFLAGS="-O2 -mavx" For details, please have a look at the documentation for the compilers of your choice.

+**Note** that most kernels can only be build if the correct compiler flags for this kernel (e.g. AVX-512) have been enabled.

 ### Choice of building with or without MPI ###